csc7/PP2_CI/README.md

 Balsamiq Wireframes: I have used it to create all the wireframes.

 Jesse James Garrett's process for user experience.

+- Babel JavaScript compiler (transpiler, to try to solve ES5 issues for Internet Explorer, finally not implemented, https://babeljs.io/docs/en/babel-standalone).
+Tested on August 6th, 2021, between 5:30 and 6:30 approximately.

 - Bootstrap: